Malmaison (hotel chain): Hotels

 Malmaison hotels are mainly located in city centres.
 Each hotel typically has between 70 and 200 rooms, a bar and brasserie (branded as Chez Mal), private dining rooms and meeting rooms.
 Some hotels also have a champagne bar, a number have gyms and three have a spa.

 The chain has sixteen hotels, fifteen of which are converted historic buildings, including a prison, a postal sorting office, a church and a building once used as a brothel.
 As of January 2017, Malmaison's only new-build hotel is located in Liverpool.

+Controversies

 Malmaison was subject of protests in February 2017 when wedding fairs at their London and Liverpool hotels were targeted by trade union Unite.
 The union accused the hotel chain of low pay, long hours, unfair tipping practices, health and safety breaches and alleged management bullying.
 In response Malmaison stated that "It operates a fair, transparent policy regarding all aspects of remuneration.
 All employees, regardless of age requirements, are paid at least the National Living Wage.
 Additionally, it is the rule that 100% of the service charge received is paid out to food and beverage employees and any breach of this will be thoroughly investigated."

-Operational locations

-Aberdeen

-Opened in 2008, Malmaison Aberdeen was formerly the category C listed Queen's Hotel which was converted and extended at a cost of £7 million under the direction of London-based Curious Architecture.
-It is located on Queen's Road in the west end of the city and features 79 bedrooms and suites, wine tasting cellar and whisky shop.
-The building is owned by Aberdeen Asset Management and let to Malmaison until 2046.